 BUXTEHUDE AND HIS COPENHAGEN CONNECTIONS

-I am the resurrection and the life
+"I am the resurrection and the life"

-Buxtehude and his Copenhagen connections
+Buxtehude and his connections in Copenhagen

-1. buxtehude:I am the Resurrection and the Life BuxWV 44
+1. Buxtehude:I Am the Resurrection and the Life BuxWV 44

 4. Weckmann: Toccata in A minor

-7. Kirchhoff: Sonata á 6
+7. Kirchhoff: Sonata for 6

-9. Förster: Sonata á 7
+9. Förster: Sonata for 7

 Jakob Bloch Jespersen